fishjh2/prediction-interval-NN/README.md

 ![Example output](Figure_1.png?raw=true "Example output")

 # License
 Covered by the CreativeCommons license which allows for research and personal use only.
+For a commercial license contact the authors.
 See https://creativecommons.org/licenses/by-nc/4.0/